-In terms of offering, the Group currently has the following two categories of IA:
+In terms of offering, the Group currently has Unrestricted Investment Account:

-Unrestricted Investment Account (UA) Restricted Investment Account (RA) Unrestricted Investment Account refers to a type of IA where the customer/Investment Account Holder (IAH) provides the Bank with the mandate to make the ultimate investment decision without specifying any particular restrictions or conditions.
-Restricted Investment Account (RA) refers to a type of IA where the IAH provides a specific investment mandate to the Bank such as purpose, asset class, economic sector and period for investment.
+Unrestricted Investment Account (UA)

+Unrestricted Investment Account refers to a type of IA where the customer/ Investment Account Holder (IAH) provides the Group with the mandate to make the ultimate investment decision without specifying any particular restrictions or conditions.

-The Bank will apply risk management controls over portfolio, legal and operational activities; including asset allocation, liquidity adherence to investment objectives and parameters, valuation, monitoring performance, Shariah compliance and others as per guided in the Bank Negara Malaysia (BNM)'s Investment Account Policy.
-Notwithstanding the above, in times of adversity in the markets, the Bank may manage its asset allocation to safeguard the investment portfolio provided that such investment is within the investment objectives of the fund.
+The Group will apply risk management controls over portfolio, legal and operational activities, including asset allocation, liquidity adherence to investment objective and parameters, valuation, monitoring performance, Shariah compliance and others as per guided in the BNM's Investment Account Policy.
+Notwithstanding the above, in times of adversity in the markets, the Group may manage its asset allocation to safeguard the investment portfolio provided that such investment is within the investment objectives of the fund.